tanghao-xiaomi/docs/en/quickstart/emulator/Send_emulator_console_commands.md

 - `sensor get sensor-name`

-    Get the settings for "sensor-name".
-The following example gets the value for the acceleration sensor:
+    Gets the settings for a `sensor-name`.
+The following example gets the value for the accelerometer:

     ```bash
     sensor get acceleration
     acceleration = 2.23517e-07:9.77631:0.812348
     ```

-    The “acceleration” values separated by colons(:) refer to the x, y, and z coordinates for the virtual sensors.
+    The colon-separated (`:`) values for `acceleration` refer to the x, y, and z coordinates of the virtual sensor.

 - `sensor set sensor-name value-x:value-y:value-z`

-    Set the values for “sensor-name”.The following example set the acceleration sensor to the x, y, and z values separated by colons.
+    Sets the value for a `sensor-name`.
+The following example sets the accelerometer to the specified colon-separated x, y, and z values.

     ```bash
     sensor set acceleration 2.23517e-07:9.77631:0.812348